- Enhance and increase utilization of clinical data sets from the Electronic Medical Record (EMR) for research

 - Facilitate cohort discovery with database integration between EMR resources

 The Data Office for Clinical and Translational Research (DOCTR) manages requests for clinical data sets pulled from the electronic medical record for research purposes.
 Just like all research cores at the university, the service is provided for a fee.
-To meet the goal of facilitating research using the electronic medical record, the Department will pay all fees for interested researchers.
+To meet the goal of facilitating research using the electronic medical record, the Department will subsidize some costs for Pediatric faculty (contact the Pediatric Research Office for information).
 Contact the DOCTR for help with what data are available, obtaining a self-serve tool account and/or a Data Sharing Agreement.

 Key resources for accessing patient level clinical data for research are found on the Data Office for Clinical and Translational Research website.
 These include: